dje-dev/Ceres/README.md

 * Judd Niemann for the move generator code (translated and adapted from C++) (https://github.com/jniemann66/juddperft)
 * Microsoft for the elegant C# language, performant .NET runtime, and excellent set of free software development tools such as Visual Studio

+Special thanks are owed to to Kan for creating the Ceres logo as shown at the top of this page.

 ## License